Sarasota School of Architecture

 The Sarasota School of Architecture, sometimes called Sarasota Modern, is a regional style of post-war modern architecture (1941–1966) that emerged on Florida's Central West Coast, in and around the city of Sarasota, Florida.
-It is characterized by open-plan structures, often with large planes of glass to facilitate natural illumination and ventilation, that address the unique indigenous requirements of the regional climate.
-Many of the architects who pioneered this style became world-renowned later in their careers, and several significant buildings remain in Sarasota today.
+It is characterized by open-plan structures, often with large planes of glass to facilitate natural illumination and ventilation; accommodating the unique indigenous requirements of the regional climate.
+Many of the architects who pioneered this style became world-renowned later in their careers, and several significant buildings from that era remain in Sarasota today.